-PUCO rules require EDUs and CRES providers to file by April 15 of each year, a renewable energy portfolio status report that analyzes all activities undertaken in the previous calendar year.4 The public may comment on the status report of each EDU and CRES provider within 30 days of its filing.5 While the PUCO reviews status reports for individual company compliance with the renewable energy requirements, the status reports also provide a substantial portion of information necessary for the RPS reports.
-The information contained in this report reflects the information as filed by the EDUs and CRES providers, and not necessarily as corrected and verified by PUCO review.6
+CRES provider within 30 days of its filing.4 While the PUCO reviews status reports for individual company compliance with the renewable energy requirements, the status reports also provide a substantial portion of information necessary for the RPS reports.
+The information contained in this report reflects the information as filed by the EDUs and CRES providers, and not necessarily as modified and verified by PUCO review.5

-The information required to be submitted by the PUCO to the General Assembly is contained herein as the PUCO's sixth annual General Assembly filing (2014 RPS Report).
-Section II summarizes the 2014 compliance efforts of the EDUs and CRES providers.
-Section III details the average costs of RECs and solar RECs (S-REC) used for compliance in 2014.
+The information required to be submitted by the PUCO to the General Assembly is contained herein as the PUCO's eighth annual General Assembly filing (2016 RPS Report).
+Section II summarizes the 2016 compliance efforts of the EDUs and CRES providers.
+Section III details the average costs of renewable energy credits (RECs) and solar RECs (S-RECs) used for compliance in 2016.
 Section IV considers the resources and strategy for encouraging the use of renewable energy resources.

 II.
-2014 COMPLIANCE ACTIVITIES
+2016 COMPLIANCE ACTIVITIES

 The RPS requirements are addressed most specifically in R.C.
 4928.64, with additional supporting language found throughout R.C.
 Chapter 4928.
-The RPS requirements changed from prior years such that as of the 2014 compliance year, the overall requirement of the RPS was that renewable energy resources would source no less than 12.5 percent of retail electric sales by EDUs and CRES providers in the state by 2026, and each calendar year thereafter.
 To implement the RPS, the statute includes specific annual benchmarks, including a requirement for solar resources.
-The requirements for 2014, as specified by R.C.
+The requirements for 2016, as specified by R.C.
 4928.64(B)(2), were as follows:

 Renewable Energy Solar Energy Non-Solar Energy

-Year Resources Resources Resources 7
+Year Resources Resources Resources 6

-2014 2.50% 0.120% 2.38%
+2016 2.50% 0.120% 2.38%